Vortetty/plasma-xperience-nobootanim/readme.md

 * Wait for installation;
 * Reboot your device and enjoy!

-In any case the installation won't end well (ex.
-Magisk would complain about the zipfile being invalid), extract all of the contents of the downloaded file, move the module files out of it's subfolder (*if* they are into one, else don't do anything), and repack them as a zipfile all over again by using your preferred file manager.
-Once repacked, repeat the steps above.

 ### Terminal
 **Disclaimer:**
 if you prefer doing the entire process in a terminal via your android device, you must need apps like [Terminal Emulator](https://f-droid.org/en/packages/jackpal.androidterm/) or [Termux](https://f-droid.org/en/packages/com.termux/) installed firsthand